Chapter 2: Hello World app

 On the top line we import

-In other words, if the user requests a page at
+In other words, if the user requests the homepage represented by the empty string

-We’re almost done.
-The last step is to configure our project-level
+We’re almost done at this point.
+The last step is to update our

-urls.py file too.
-Remember that it’s common to have multiple apps within a single Django project, so they each need their own route.
+django_project/urls.py file.
+It’s common to have multiple apps within a single Django project, like

 include on the second line next to